Plumsail/helpdesk-docs/source/Configuration Guide/Tokens and snippets.rst

 ~~~~~~~~

 Snippet is a small part of a template that will be inserted in the
 resulting message template.
-Current version doesn’t support snippet
+The current version doesn’t support snippet
-customization, but there is a list of built in snippets.
-Snippet is
+customization, but there is a list of built-in snippets.
+The snippet is
 denoted by double square brackets.

 .. glossary::

 	[[AllComments]]
-		Renders a list of all comments for current ticket.
+		Renders a list of all comments for a current ticket.

 	[[PublicComments]]
-		Renders a list of public comments for current ticket.
+		Renders a list of public comments for a current ticket.

 	[[Styles]]
-		Sets the style of email message to the default HelpDesk style via CSS.
+		Sets the style of a email message to the default HelpDesk style via CSS.

 	[[TicketInfo]]
 		Renders a summary for current tickets as a table.

 .. _context-tokens:

-Context Tokens
+Tokens
 ~~~~~~~~~~~~~~

 You can use context tokens to access HelpDesk entities like current list